agiga-quanta/Graph-isomorphism/Python examples/Sentence similarity pairs/README.md

 After the calculations are completed, we aggregate the similarity score along with the sentences for display at the end.
 We organized the aggregated results by their similarity score.

+## How to try this for yourself without coding
+All our model are from `https://huggingface.co`.
+Copy this link into your browser to try out the models.

+Our model that we use is [miniLM-L6-H384-uncased](https://huggingface.co/flax-sentence-embeddings/all_datasets_v4_MiniLM-L6), which calculates the similarity between sentences.

+On the right side, you can find an interface API where you can try out any sentences.
+In the picture below, we tried "That is a happy person" with other sentences such as "That is a happy dog", "That is a very happy person", "Today is a sunny day".
+By clicking "Compute", we can get the similarity score to check.

 ## File: [Sentence_similarity_pairs.ipynb](https://github.com/agiga-quanta/Translation-is-fun/blob/main/Python%20examples/Sentence%20similarity%20pairs/Sentence_similarity_pairs.ipynb)

 ## Instructions and explanation:
 We are using Jupyter notebook here, which allows us to run pip to install `sentence_transformer` from hugging face.
 This package is necessary for using the model in this example.
 <img width="640" alt="image" src="https://github.com/agiga-quanta/Translation-is-fun/blob/main/images/After%20running.png">